colymba/silverstripe-restfulapi/README.md

 ### Components
 The `RESTfulAPI` uses 4 types of components, each implementing a different interface:
-* Authetication (`RESTfulAPI_Authenticator`)
+* Authetication (`RESTfulAPIAuthenticator`)
-* Permission Management (`RESTfulAPI_PermissionManager`)
+* Permission Management (`RESTfulAPIPermissionManager`)
-* Query Handler (`RESTfulAPI_QueryHandler`)
+* Query Handler (`RESTfulAPIQueryHandler`)
-* Serializer (`RESTfulAPI_Serializer`)
+* Serializer (`RESTfulAPISerializer`)

 ### Default components
 This API comes with defaults for each of those components:
-* `RESTfulAPI_TokenAuthenticator` handles authentication via a token in an HTTP header or variable
+* `RESTfulAPITokenAuthenticator` handles authentication via a token in an HTTP header or variable
-* `RESTfulAPI_DefaultPermissionManager` handles DataObject permission checks depending on the HTTP request
+* `RESTfulAPIDefaultPermissionManager` handles DataObject permission checks depending on the HTTP request
-* `RESTfulAPI_DefaultQueryHandler` handles all find, edit, create or delete for models
+* `RESTfulAPIDefaultQueryHandler` handles all find, edit, create or delete for models
-* `RESTfulAPI_BasicSerializer` / `RESTfulAPI_BasicDeSerializer` serialize query results into JSON and deserialize client payloads
+* `RESTfulAPIBasicSerializer` / `RESTfulAPIBasicDeSerializer` serialize query results into JSON and deserialize client payloads
-* `RESTfulAPI_EmberDataSerializer` / `RESTfulAPI_EmberDataDeSerializer` same as the `Basic` version but with specific fomatting fo Ember Data.
+* `RESTfulAPIEmberDataSerializer` / `RESTfulAPIEmberDataDeSerializer` same as the `Basic` version but with specific fomatting fo Ember Data.

 You can create you own classes by implementing the right interface or extending the existing components.
-When creating you own components, any error should be return as a `RESTfulAPI_Error` object to the `RESTfulAPI`.
+When creating you own components, any error should be return as a `RESTfulAPIError` object to the `RESTfulAPI`.

 ### Token Authentication Extension
-When using `RESTfulAPI_TokenAuthenticator` you must add the `RESTfulAPI_TokenAuthExtension` `DataExtension` to a `DataObject` and setup `RESTfulAPI_TokenAuthenticator` with the right config.
+When using `RESTfulAPITokenAuthenticator` you must add the `RESTfulAPITokenAuthExtension` `DataExtension` to a `DataObject` and setup `RESTfulAPITokenAuthenticator` with the right config.

 **By default, API authentication is disabled.**

 ### Permissions management
 DataObject API access control can be managed in 2 ways.
-Through the `api_access` [YML config](doc/RESTfulAPI.md#authentication-and-api-access-control) allowing for simple configurations, or via [DataObject permissions](http://doc.silverstripe.org/framework/en/reference/dataobject#permissions) through a `RESTfulAPI_PermissionManager` component.
+Through the `api_access` [YML config](doc/RESTfulAPI.md#authentication-and-api-access-control) allowing for simple configurations, or via [DataObject permissions](http://doc.silverstripe.org/framework/en/reference/dataobject#permissions) through a `RESTfulAPIPermissionManager` component.

-A sample `Group` extension `RESTfulAPI_GroupExtension` is also available with a basic set of dedicated API permissions.
+A sample `Group` extension `RESTfulAPIGroupExtension` is also available with a basic set of dedicated API permissions.
 This can be enabled via [config](code/_config/config.yml#L11) or you can create your own.

 **By default, the API only performs access control against the `api_access` YML config.**